 feel heard." - Cheryl Richardson

-As a counsellor working in and around Lincoln, Sleaford and Grantham; my role is to support any child, teenager or adult needing to be heard.
+As an accredited counsellor working in and around Lincoln, Sleaford and Grantham; my role is to support any child, teenager or adult needing to be heard.
 It's not about telling you what to do: it's about offering a safe and quiet space for you to explore your own solutions and choices in life.

 Rachel Clark Counselling is an independent counselling service (rather than as part of a counselling agency) which enables me to work with you in a way which suits you as an individual.
 I am not part of the work or school structure and as such, our therapeutic work is not recorded on NHS or school records.

 In 2018, I introduced Animal Assisted Therapy (AAT) to clients at Rachel Clark Counselling with the help of Chester my Golden Retriever.
 It has been proven time and again that being around animals can improve a person's mental, social and emotional functioning: that sometimes just stroking and patting an animal can have a calming and relaxing affect.
 I have witnessed how AAT can help with anxiety and depression and it effects of working around children with autism and ADHD.

 The list below, though not exhaustive, may help you identify your own needs or those of someone else who may benefit from counselling.
 I have experience of working with adults and young people trying to cope with: